 Failures or: Even Sherlock Holmes makes a mistake

 He was not always successful.
 And he was not afraid to admit it.
-Extreme modesty is not one of the characteristics of Sherlock Holmes, however neither are arrogance and superciliousness.
+Extreme modesty is not one of the characteristics of Sherlock Holmes, however, neither is arrogance and superciliousness.

 ‘I have been beaten four times - three times by men and once by a woman.’1) [FIVE]

-There were mysteries that even Holmes could not solve, however these stayed as such even after his involvement.
+There were mysteries that even Holmes could not solve, however, these stayed as such even after his involvement.
 Words “even Sherlock Holmes was not able to solve this” only confirm detective’s geniality.
-Watson in a story The Problem of Thor Bridge [THOR] mentions three of them: disappearance of the ship Alicia, which was lost in the mist, James Phillimore, who got lost, when he went home for to get his umbrella and journalist Persano, who lost his mind after looking at unknown species of an insect.
-Another five or six mistakes are mentioned in beginning of The Adventure of the Yellow Face [YELL].
-Many reasons were behind detective’s failures.
-Following chapters will illustrate what exactly led to them.
+Watson in a story The Problem of Thor Bridge [THOR] mentions three of them: disappearance of the ship Alicia, which was lost in the mist, James Phillimore, who got lost when he went home for to get his umbrella and journalist Persano, who lost his mind after looking at unknown species of an insect.
+Another five or six mistakes are mentioned in the beginning of The Adventure of the Yellow Face [YELL].
+Many reasons were behind the detective’s failures.
+The following chapters will illustrate what exactly led to them.

 ‘I was slow at the outset – culpably slow.
 Had the body been found in the water I could hardly have missed it.
 It was the towel which misled me.
 The poor fellow had never thought to dry himself, and so I in turn was led to believe that he had never been in the water.
 Why, then, should the attack of any water creature suggest itself to me?
 That was where I went astray.
 Well, well, Inspector, I often ventured to chaff you gentlemen of the police force, but Cyanea Capillata very nearly avenged Scotland Yard.’
 [LION]